hundred rabbits logo consisting of one hundred white dots

 Oil

-After the engine seems some use the oil takes on a black color, a byproduct of combustion.
+The only purpose of motor oil is to lubricate the engine.
+After the engine had seen some use, the oil takes on a black color, this is a byproduct of combustion.
 Modern types of oil prevent sediment formation in the oil pan, so there is no need to clean it.

+Changing the oil filter.
 When changing the oil, always change the filter at the same time.
 To better siphon the old oil out run the engine for 15 minutes, heating the oil thins it out (it is near impossible to extract when cold).
 Jabsco Little Pal Marine Oil Change Pumps are compact, easy to store, and are useful to transfer the oil out of the engine and into a container for disposal (car shops and boatyards will take your old oil and filters).
 Removing an oil filter can be messy.
 To avoid making a mess, place a container and paper towels under the oil filter, grab a punch and puncture the oil filter so that it will drain easily into the container below.
 Making two holes is necessary, one to for air(oil won't come out without it) and the other for the oil to exit.
 Wait until it stops dripping and then remove the filter with a strap wrench.
 When adding a new filter, coat the o-ring with oil, and tighten it by hand.
 Check the engine after replacing the filter to see if there is a leak.
 Over-tightening the filter is not necessary, and can make it very difficult to remove.

 Oil that is white (think mayonnaise) means that water is getting past a seal inside the engine, it is very noticeable and very bad for an engine.

-There are many kinds of oil, each with their own viscosity and API (American Petroleum Institute) rating, usually displayed on a circle on the bottle.
-The more viscous an oil, the slower it will flow.
-Bottles of oil feature a SAE viscosity number, ranging from 20-60.
-A 'W' preceded by a number on a viscosity rating means that it has been tested for colder weather (w=winter).
-Here in the Pacific Northwest 15W-40, a class of multi-grade oils, is the norm.
 There’s a long list of API ratings and the time period for which they were created, for simplicity's sake here are the ones currently in use: CJ-4 for four stroke high speed diesels manufactured after 2010, CI-4 for vehicles manufactured between 2002 and 2010 and, CH-4 for vehicles manufactured between 1998 and 2002.
 Diesel engines feature two letters starting with a C, followed with a '-4', a lettering system that differs from gasoline engines.
 Diesel engine formulated oil will have additives not required in gasoline engines.
 Older engines don't need high performance oil (CF is the oldest type, but is obsolete).

 If a bottle of oil bears the text 'energy conserving' it means that its viscosity allows for reduced fuel consumption (less fuel burnt to turn components inside engine), it also reduces friction.

+Synthetic oil.
 Using synthetic oils is fine, because it is less viscous it is fantastic in cold climates.
 This kind also allows for longer service intervals.
-As a general rule, don't mix oils of different types.

 Belts